Professional Executive Leadership School (PELS)

 - Out-of-state applicants are welcome.

-- Occupy a position responsible for directly making or impacting policy within your organization;
+- Occupy a position responsible for directly making policy within your organization;

 - Have attended an intermediate level leadership program; and